-- 2. The slash (/) means that the signal is active-low. - The emulator monitors the GND signal of the user system and detects whether the user system is connected or not.
+3. The emulator monitors the GND signal of the user system and detects whether or not the user system is connected.

-Figure 1.3 Pin Arrangement of the H-UDI Port Connector (14 Pins)
+Figure 1.3 Pin Assignments of the H-UDI Port Connector (14 Pins)

 1.5 Recommended Circuit between the H-UDI Port Connector and the MPU